x

 Medication can make a significant difference when it comes to reducing your desire to consume alcohol or use opioids, especially when it is part of a comprehensive treatment plan.
 Here are some of the most important things to know about medication as a tool in treating substance use disorders; all options Eleanor Health offers!

 Alcohol and opioid addiction have only recently begun to be treated as the legitimate medical conditions they are, and being able to use medication to help reduce substance cravings has played an important role in helping to reduce the stigma associated with these conditions.
-Taking medication as a form of treatment for alcohol and opioid use (i.e. oxycodone, Roxycodone, Percocet, heroin, fentanyl) often result in better long term outcomes, especially when combined with therapy and other treatment options.
+Medication-assisted treatment for alcohol and opioid use (i.e. oxycodone, Roxycodone, Percocet, heroin, fentanyl) often results in better long term outcomes, especially when combined with therapy and other treatment options.

 A list of medications that treat alcohol addiction and opioid addiction